promptfoo/promptfoo-docs/docs/providers/ollama.md

 The `ollama` provider is compatible with [Ollama](https://github.com/jmorganca/ollama), which enables access to Llama2, Codellama, Orca, Vicuna, Nous-Hermes, Wizard Vicuna, and more.

-You can use it by specifying any of the following providers from the [Ollama library](https://ollama.ai/library):
+You can use its `/api/generate` endpoint by specifying any of the following providers from the [Ollama library](https://ollama.ai/library):

 - `ollama:llama2`
 - `ollama:llama2:13b`